Who’s The Driver Anyway? is a powerful book and training program that gets teams delivering on-time, on-spec results.

 Jim Jonkman, VP Operations, Etymonic Engineering, makers of AudioScan Hearing Aid Intrumentation

-Culture is merely the norm for who gets to decide.
-Top-down decision-making is dying and collaboration is the future.
-Here’s how to get there faster.
+Your business culture is merely the norm for who gets to decide.
+Top-down decision-making is dying and collaboration is the future for leaders who want to build high-functioning teams.
+This book gets you there faster.

 Using a metaphor of a driver and a passenger,Who’s The Driver Anyway? clarifies that while only one person can be the driver, either can be the decision-maker – just like driving a real car.
 This is exactly what causes all leadership headaches.